Hear others’ stories about how implementing the Patient Activation Measure has made a real difference in people’s

 Its evaluation focuses on practical lessons and points to consider for others interested in using PAM in their local areas, the final report is available on the FutureNHS platform (please note this platform requires users to log in).
-Site summaries from the learning set are available;
+Site summaries from the learning set are available:

 - Somerset CCG